software-students-fall2023/3-python-package-exercise-loki/README.md

 - Choose a Harry Potter Harry-themed animal.
   - It takes in a house, and based on that house, it prompts the user with a set of questions and         returns an animal.
 - Choose Hogwarts House
-  - It takes your preference like the sorting hat would
+  - It takes your house preference like the sorting hat would
 - Choose a Harry Potter-themed Candy
   - Takes the number of candies and chooses them randomly from a pre-defined list
 - Generate a Harry Potter fighting spell.